Planar Calibration

 | origin.x, origin.y | Normalisation origin (s_o, t_o) |

-| normalisation.nx, normalisation.ny | Normalisation scale factors |
+| normalisation.nx, .ny | Normalisation scale factors |

-| mm_per_pixel | Pixel per mm conversion factor |
+| mm_per_pixel | Pixel-to-mm conversion factor |

-| coefficients_x | 10-element array for horizontal displacement (dx) |
+| coefficients_x | 10-element array for x displacement |

-| coefficients_y | 10-element array for vertical displacement (dy) |
+| coefficients_y | 10-element array for y displacement |

 GUI Workflow

-- 1Enable "Use XML values" toggle (default)
+- 1Enable "Use XML" toggle (default on)

-- 2Set XML path (or leave empty for default location)
+- 2Set XML path or leave empty for default location

-- 4Click "Calibrate Vectors" to apply calibration
+- 4Click "Calibrate Vectors" to apply

 CLI Usage